AlexNav73/CoreCraft/README.md

 ### Usage of types which are not supported by the storage (like SQLite)

-SQLite doesn't have an enum type as a column type so it can be stored as string (TEXT) value.
-Therefore, generating an enum based on `*.model.json` schema is not flexible, because it could be different options how the user would like to handle enums (store as text or as an int).
-To give the user possibility to have enum properties in their model, all generated _properties types_ marked as partial.
-So if an entity in `*.model.json` described as following:
+SQLite doesn't have an enum type as a column type so it can be stored as a string (TEXT) value.
+Therefore, generating an enum based on `*.model.json` schema is not flexible, because it could be different options for how the user would like to handle enums (stored as text or as an int).
+To give the user possibility to have enum properties in their model, all generated _properties types_ are marked as partial.
+So if an entity in `*.model.json` is described as:

 ```json
 {